-The Economics Department at KEGS
+The Art Department at KEGS

-At KEGS our aim is to make Economics exciting, relevant and accessible to our students.
-We have a very strong commitment to developing the practical skills of all students and to encouraging students to consider taking Economics at GCSE or A level.
-Our well-qualified, dynamic team encourages innovation inside and outside the classroom and it provides an excellent working environment.
-Every year our students get the opportunity to participate in essay competitions, Economics conferences and the KEGS Economics society.
+At KEGS our aim is to make art exciting, relevant and accessible to our students.
+We have a very strong commitment to developing the practical skills of all students and to encouraging students to consider taking Art at GCSE or A level.
+We seek to inspire and excite all our students, to cater for the needs of our gifted learners and to support well all those studying the subject.
+Our students are encouraged to develop their critical faculties when looking at works of art, to visit galleries, and to know about the development of different traditions.